Role of the Trustees

 Composition of the Board

-The Board consists of a minimum of 8 and a maximum of 16 members.
+The Board consists of a minimum of 3 members.
 The Board seeks an appropriate balance of parents and other members of the international community with specific skills and experience that will benefit the school.
-Trustees may serve in office for a normal term of 4 years, with a further extension of 2 years on re-election by the Board.
+Trustees may serve in office for a normal term of 4 years, with two further extensions of 2 years each on re-election by the Board.

-Membership of sub-committees and brief biographical information about the current trustees is set out on the Sub-Committees page.
+Membership of committees and brief biographical information about the current trustees is set out on the Committees page.

-The Chair of the Board of Trustees is Marianne Black.
-She can be contacted at the following address: firstname.lastname@example.org
+The Chair of the Board of Trustees is James Hollow.
+He can be contacted at the following address: email@example.com

-The Chair, Vice Chairs and other individual trustees can also be contacted through the Secretary to the Board of Trustees
+The Board as a whole or individual trustees can also be contacted through the Secretary to the Board of Trustees:

-There are 6 regular meetings of the full Board during the year, two meetings in each term, and normally 2 to 3 additional ad hoc meetings during the year.
-Sub-committee meetings are held before each regular full Board meeting.
-Minutes of board meetings are available here.
+There are 5 regular meetings of the full Board during the year, and normally 2 to 3 additional ad hoc meetings during the year.
+Committee meetings are held before each regular full Board meeting.
+Minutes of board meetings are available on the Parent Portal.